Sorcuss/recruitment-task/README.md

 # recruitment-task
 ### Additional functions
-* load an image
+* loading image
-* save image with points to xml file
+* saving image with points to xml file
+* loading image with points from xml file
 ### Optional functions
 * determining the coordinates of a point relative to the image
 * validation of text fields